Contact Us for a Free Consultation (213) 542-0979

 Domestic Violence Trials in Los Angeles

-Also, if the defendant in a criminal case made any type of a statement that's helpful to the prosecutors, they will use that in a domestic violence trial to try to prove the case against them.
+Also, if the defendant in a criminal case made any statement helpful to the prosecutors, they will use that in a domestic violence trial to try to prove the case against them.

-Another thing they will use in addition to the 9-1-1 tape, the defendant's statement, the police officer's statement and the alleged victim's statement is any physical evidence that they see at the scene.
+They will also use any physical evidence that they see at the scene in addition to the 9-1-1 tape, the defendant's statement, the police officer's statement, and the alleged victim's statement.

-They're going to memorialize that in the police report and on a disk usually.
-That will be turned over to the defense and then the prosecutors will be free to use that evidence at trial.
+They usually memorialize that in the police report and on a disk.
+The defense will turn over that evidence, and then the prosecutors will be free to use it at trial.

 Challenging Accuracy of Victim's Story

-So, there's all sorts of issues that come up at these domestic violence trials and there's usually a lot on the line because people are looking at jail time, the loss of their right to vote, to own, use or possess a weapon — especially in felony domestic violence cases.
+So, there are all sorts of issues that come up at these domestic violence trials, and there's usually a lot on the line because people are looking at jail time, the loss of their right to vote, to own, use, or possess a weapon — especially in felony domestic violence cases.

 Menu